SophistSolutions/Stroika/Documentation/Coding Conventions.md

 But sometimes you want to have a compare functor that takes parameters (e.g. string optionally case insensitive).

-Stroika types follow the convention of providing a ThreeWayComparer function object and an EqualsComparer object.
-If-and-only-if the comparitors can be parameterized, they are available as nested members of the given type T. These are **not** available (as nested members) if they cannot be parameterized.
+Stroika types follow the convention of providing a ThreeWayComparer function object and an EqualsComparer object for type T, as static members of that type T If-and-only-if the comparitors can be parameterized.
+These are **not** available (as nested members) if they cannot be parameterized.

+But in either case (whether parameterizable or not) they are supported with operator <=> and operator== (assuming C++20 or later) or the equivilent in C++17 and earlier.

 One subtlety that does occasionally need to be accomodated (especailly pre-C++20) is telling a less comparer from an equals comparer, etc in overloads.
 This is done with Common::ComparisonRelationType and Common::ComparisonRelationDeclaration.